-Clevinger’s solid start leads Indians to 2-0 win over Reds
+Mercado’s daring, Clevinger’s start leads Indians past Reds

 Cleveland’s relievers have not given up a run in 14 consecutive innings.

-Antone walked Jordan Luplow and was lifted with one out by Reds manager David Bell, who didn’t want to push his right-hander any further.
-Reliever Michael Lorenzen came on and walked Mercado before Hernandez delivered a run-scoring single.

-José Ramírez followed with a slow grounder that shortstop Freddy Galvis fielded and threw to second for a force, but Mercado never slowed at third and beat second baseman Josh VanMeter’s relay to the plate with a headfirst slide.

-Clevinger got himself into trouble with the three walks in the sixth, but after he left, Dominic Leone came in and struck out Nick Senzel with two on.
+Clevinger, who had to tune out former teammate Trevor Bauer’s playful taunting, got himself into trouble with the three walks in the sixth.
+But after he left, Dominic Leone came in and struck out Nick Senzel with two on.

 STAFF SHIFT

 Francona’s absence led to a re-alignment across Cleveland’s coaching ranks.
 First-base coach Sandy Alomar is filling in for Francona and assistant Kyle Hudson has taken Alomar’s spot.
-For Wednesday’s game, third-base coach Mike Sarbaugh moved into the dugout to help Alomar and minor league coach Tony Mansolino went to third.
+For Wednesday’s game, third-base coach Mike Sarbaugh moved into the dugout to help Alomar and Mansolino was brought over from the Indians’ alternate site.

 TRAINER’S ROOM